You and your spouse were a team. And worked hard throughout your marriage to get to where you are financially.

 Not to mention the judges' ruling doesn't serve either of their stated interests!

 Rick and Suzanne are far better off discussing and coming to a settlement agreement they each find fair.
 Instead of having divorce attorneys or a family law judge force one upon them.
+Remember, when that gavel comes down in a court of law, you don’t get a say.

 That’s why it’s better to negotiate community property division.
 Which is exactly what mediation is all about.